bb-io/docs/src/content/docs/apps/Strapi.mdx

 You can get the content type ID from the Strapi UI.
 Typically, multiple content types will look like: `'users'`, `'articles'`, `'pages'`, and so on.

+## Blacklake support

+This app is supported in Blacklake, but it is fully supported with all features only in Strapi v5.
+If you are using Strapi v4, some capabilities — such as properly separating different locales for a single entry — may not work as expected due to limitations in the Strapi v4 API.

 ## Feedback

 Do you want to use this app or do you have feedback on our implementation?
 Reach out to us using the [established channels](https://www.blackbird.io/) or create an issue.